nakuicreary/Diabetes/README.md

 The model reduced RMSE by 22% compared to the baseline.

-# Business Insights
+# Data Insights

-✔ High-Impact Factors
+High-Impact Factors

 These variables showed the strongest influence on diabetes risk: